White Rose Care Centre

 Fire Safety/Health and Safety

-Other checks undertaken by the Homes own maintenance team include i.e. fire control panel, alarm sounders, fire extinguishers, fire door, keypad deactivation, fire escapes.
+Other checks undertaken by the homes own maintenance team include i.e. fire control panel, alarm sounders, fire extinguishers, fire door, keypad deactivation, fire escapes.
+Those observed were viewed to be undertaken in a timely manner.

 Personal Emergency Evacuation Plans were observed.